Traditional Baba Ganoush Recipe (Mediterranean Eggplant Dip)

 Do you peel eggplant for baba ganoush?

 Yes, the charred skin is normally removed after roasting.
+The soft roasted flesh inside is what creates the creamy texture of traditional baba ganoush.

 Is baba ganoush healthier than hummus?